neither do educators, textbook authors, publishing companies,

 This post begins with what we call "The Dream" (which is really a nightmare), followed by a few paragraphs addressing math as art.
 I read the following chapter to my tween daughter who became spellbound by this new idea of Math as Art.
 Her question, "Why hasn't anybody talked about math like this before?" opened up a conversation unlike any other we've had about Math.

-With that being said, Lockhart shares a most spectacular ride into those hidden corners of "education truths" - complete with screenplay moments tossed in - making each "chapter" come to life, as he obviously must do in his math classrooms.
+With that being said, Lockhart shares a most spectacular ride into those hidden corners of "education truths" - complete with screenplay moments tossed in - making each "chapter" come to life, as he must do in his math classroom.
+Math is widely used in poker games and while playing poker online in online poker websites.
+Have a look at the list of poker books from this website to learn about math in poker.

-At the end of this post is the link to an extensive excerpt which is a masterpiece, ending with a pretty scathing take on K-12 math curriculum.
+At the end of this post is the link to an extensive excerpt which is a masterpiece which includes a pretty scathing take on K-12 math curriculum.
 Every parent, teacher and administrator should check it out.

 A musician wakes from a terrible nightmare.
 In his dream he finds himself in a society where music education has been made mandatory.
 "We are helping our students become more competitive in an increasingly sound-filled world."
 Educators, school systems, and the state are put in charge of this vital project.
 Studies are commissioned, committees are formed, and decisions are made-- all without the advice or participation of a single working musician or composer.